Notify me

 I’ll have a look at some sub-culture influences on watch aesthetics, below.

-Even in this day and age where a lot of people like to say how unique they are, in practice, what is valued by the market is often what is just different enough to be labeled “different”, while actually being mostly the same as what’s already accepted.
-I give a couple of examples of this “being different” while staying mostly the same in the world of graphic design, here.
+Even in this day and age where a lot of people like to say how unique they are, in practice, what is valued by the market is often what is just different enough to be labelled “different”, while actually being mostly the same as what’s already accepted.
+I give a couple of examples of this in my blog post: “being different” while staying mostly the same in the world of graphic design.

 Monet water lilies